SebastianZug/RoBiMo_Trop_DataSet/README.md

-# Data collection during RoBiMoTrop campaign
+# Data collection and visualization during RoBiMoTrop campaign

-The python scripts implement the data aggregation and processing pipeline of the RoBiMoTrop project aggregating water parameters by a robotic boat.
-It transforms data from different sources to Python pandas dataframes and ROS2 Bag files.
-TU Bergakademie Freiberg initiated the project.
+This Python-based toolkit implements the data aggregation and processing pipeline for the RoBiMoTrop project, which involves a robotic boat autonomously collecting water quality parameters.
+The scripts consolidate data from multiple sources, converting them into standardized formats such as Pandas DataFrames for analysis and ROS 2 Bag files for robotic system integration.

+The RoBiMoTrop project was initiated by TU Bergakademie Freiberg to support environmental monitoring and research through autonomous aquatic robotics.

-The data can be explored on the corresponding [website](https://sebastianzug.github.io/RoBiMo_Trop_DataSet/) and are available in the `data` folder.
+The preprocessed data set can be interactively explored via the [website](https://sebastianzug.github.io/RoBiMo_Trop_DataSet/) and are available in the `data` folder.

 ## System structure and data sources